tarwn/lessthandot-hugo/blogs/content/posts/2010-04-07-detecting-property-changes-in-an-observa.md

 ### On to the Items

 For the most part the Item class just contains our properties, but we have to beef it up just a bit.
 First, it needs <code class="codespan">Implements System.ComponentModel.INotifyPropertyChanged</code>.
-INotifyPropertyChanged will create a public event called &#8220;PropertyChanged&#8221;.
+INotifyPropertyChanged will create a public event called “PropertyChanged”.
 In order to save ourselves a bit of repeating code, we can make a method called _onPropertyChanged_ that raises that event for us:

 ```VB.Net
 Private Sub onPropertyChanged(ByVal PropertyName As String)